PKopel/traffic-operator/README.md

 2. Polling each endpoint to get current network usage information

-3. Computing average bandwidth used on each worker node from information saved in `TrafficWatch` and provided by Node Exporter
+3. Computing average bandwidth used on each worker node from information saved in `TrafficWatch` and metrics provided by Node Exporter

 4. Saving current statistics in `TrafficWatch`